pascalandy/gladiators-mastermind/README.md

 ## Agenda

 - All the details - https://github.com/pascalandy/meeting/blob/master/README.md

 - Phone bridge is 646 568 7788 / ID 956-624-9881
+- Define who is the time keeper for this session: To Define
 - This meeting will last (60 min)
 - How much time each persons will have (5 min)
-- Define who is the time keeper for this session: Juan

 - Pairing match via randomizelist.com

 ## Pairing match: